East Coast of the United States: Geography and climate

-In simplest terms, three (3) basic climate regions occur on the East Coast; 1) A cold continental climate, from the US-Canadian border south to southern Rhode Island and western Maryland, 2) a temperate climate, from coastal Rhode Island south to western North Carolina, and 3) a subtropical climate from extreme southeast Virginia south to central Florida.
+In simplest terms, three (3) basic climate regions occur on the East Coast; 1) A cold-winter continental climate, from the US-Canadian border south to southern Rhode Island and western Maryland, 2) a temperate climate, from coastal Rhode Island south to western North Carolina, and 3) a subtropical climate from extreme southeast Virginia south to central Florida.

 The humid continental climate region (Dfa/Dfb/Dc) includes Maine, New Hampshire, Vermont, most of Massachusetts, most of Rhode Island, most of Connecticut, most of New York State, most of North Jersey, most of Pennsylvania, and western Maryland.
 This region features warm to occasionally hot summers and cold winters with frequent snow (especially in Maine, Vermont, and New Hampshire).
-All locations have a least one month with a mean temperature below 0° C (32 °F) and four to seven months averaging above 10° C (50° F).
+All locations have a least one month with a mean temperature below 0 °C (32 °F) and four to seven months averaging above 10 °C (50 °F).

-The area from southern Rhode Island southward (coastal Connecticut, Long Island, New York City, most of New Jersey, Delaware, most of Maryland, most of Virginia, and western NC) has a warm temperate climate (Cfa/Do) with long, hot, humid summers and cool to cold winters with occasional snow.
-The mean temparature in the coldest month is 0° C (32° F) or higher.
-Normally, at least one month has a mean temperature over 22°C (71.6°F) and six to seven months average above 10° C (50° F)..
+The area from southern Rhode Island southward (coastal Connecticut, Long Island, New York City, most of New Jersey, most of Delaware, most of Maryland, most of Virginia, and western NC) has a warm temperate climate (Cfa/Do) with long, hot, humid summers and cool to cold winters with occasional snow.
+The mean temparature in the coldest month is 0 °C (32 °F) or higher.
+Normally, at least one month has a mean temperature over 22 °C (71.6 °F) and six to seven months average above 10 °C (50 °F)..

-The area from southeast Virginia and central North Carolina south to central Florida is humid subtropical (Cfa/Cf), with hot summers that have almost daily (but brief) thundershowers and mikd and drier winters.
-In this zone, at least eight months have a mean temperature above 10° C (50° F).
+The area from the southern Delmarva Peninsula, southeast Virginia, and central North Carolina south to central Florida is humid subtropical (Cfa/Cf), with hot summers that have almost daily (but brief) thundershowers and mild and drier winters.
+In this zone, at least eight months have a mean temperature above 10 °C (50 °F).
 The region of Florida from the south-central region of the state south to the Florida Keys has a tropical climate (Af/Aw/Ar) that is usually frost-free and warm to hot all year, and all of the 12 months of the year average above 18 °C (64.4 °F).
 This region of Florida is the only tropical climate in the continental United States.